Coder-12/Automated-Business-Analyst/README.md

 # Automated Business Insights Agent

-This project features an autonomous AI agent that empowers non-technical users to perform complex data analysis on business datasets using only natural language commands.
-The agent acts as an automated data analyst, translating plain English questions into executable Python (`pandas`) code to find and present insights.
+This project features an autonomous AI agent that empowers users to perform complex data analysis on business datasets using only natural language commands.
+The agent is exposed via a REST API, acting as an automated data analyst that translates plain English questions into executable Python (`pandas`) code to find and present insights.

 ## Core Features

+-   **Natural Language Interface**: Users interact with the agent through a simple API endpoint, asking questions in plain English.
--   **Code Generation**: The agent dynamically writes and executes Python `pandas` code to answer user queries, automating a traditionally manual data analysis workflow.
+-   **Autonomous Code Generation**: The agent dynamically writes and executes Python `pandas` code to answer user queries, automating a traditionally manual data analysis workflow.
--   **Schema Awareness**: Before starting, the agent is provided with the head and info of the dataset, grounding its reasoning process and significantly reducing code hallucinations.
--   **Self-Correction Loop**: The agent is engineered to be resilient.
-If it writes code that results in a Python error, it analyzes the traceback, understands its mistake, and automatically writes corrected code to retry the operation.
--   **Interactive CLI**: A user-friendly command-line interface allows for easy interaction with the agent.
+-   **Resilient Self-Correction**: Engineered with a robust loop that enables the agent to automatically debug its own generated code by analyzing Python tracebacks and retrying with a corrected approach.
+-   **Schema-Aware Grounding**: The agent is initialized with the dataset's schema, which dramatically reduces code 'hallucinations' and ensures it uses valid column names and data types.
+-   **API-First Design**: Built with FastAPI, the project is a scalable, self-documenting, and ready-to-deploy web service, not just a script.

 ## Project Structure